Cutting H-1Bs Could Mean More Competition From China and India, Says GoDaddy CEO

 Hey why pay anything at all?
 Just get actual slaves, think of

-Re:The US is screwed (Score:4, Informative)
+Re:The US is screwed (Score:5, Informative)

 Hmm.
 Let me think for a second.
 Oh, here it is: